rabbyt3s/snaprecon/README.md

 - Repeated timeouts: increase `--timeout` or lower `--concurrency`.
 - Empty screenshots: re-run with `--debug` to view Playwright logs.

+## Contributing
 Contributions are welcome.
 Fork the repository, branch from `main`, add tests alongside changes, and submit a pull request.
+Review `SECURITY.md` for the disclosure policy.

 ## License
 Released under the MIT License.
 Refer to `LICENSE` for the full text.